gsamokovarov/jump/README.md

 A quick and fuzzy directory jumper.
 Kinda like [autojump] or [z], but fuzzy.

 Jump works its magic by keeping track of the directories you visit.
-It scores them to give you the best match for tour input.
+It scores them to give you the best match for your input.
 When integrated with your shell, the `j` function is available.
 It let's you jump across directories with ease.